oyve/barometer-trend/README.md

 barometer.addPressure(datetime1, 101500);
 barometer.addPressure(datetime2, 101505);
-barometer.addPressure(datetime3, 101512, 100, 20, 225); //100 = altitude, 20 = C degrees, 225 = wind direction - enables more calculations (or give NULL for each seperately)
+barometer.addPressure(datetime3, 101512, 100, 20, 225); //100 = altitude, 20 = C degrees, 225 = wind direction
+//addPressure(...) is more presice when pressure is corrected by altitude and temperature.

-let forecast = barometer.getPredictions();
+let forecast = barometer.getPredictions(); //returns JSON
 ```

 ## Note
 - Pressure must be in Pascals, 1015 mBar/hPa = 101500 Pascal.
-- Pressure readings older than *three hours* are automatically removed.
 - `getPredictions()` investigate the trend for the latest *one hour* and *three hours*
 - If run less than *one hour* or *three hours*, the latest timing up until now is picked.
-- The most recent trend with the highest severity is chosen.
+- The most recent trend with the highest severity is chosen (*One hour* or *Three hour* reading)

 ## Contribute
-Feel free to create a Pull Request including test code.
+Feel free to contribute; create an Issue, and Pull Request including test code.

 ## Disclaimer
 - All calculations is done by online research; the author of this library does not have a background in metereology.
 All sources listed below.